yhoogstrate/egfr-v3-determiner/README.md

 # egfr-v3-determiner #

+EGFRvIII is the most common mutation found in the EGFR gene in glioblastomma.
+It originates from a genomic deletion or multiple inversion resulting in the loss of exons 2 - 7 at RNA level.

+Using RNA-seq, EGFRvIII can be determined based on reads that:

+ (1) fall exactly over the splice junction (use `-s` / `--spliced-only`) (2) are 'spanning' the splice junction and are thus mapped perfectly within exons 1 and 8

+Please notice that type 2 reads can also arise with other structural variants in combination with large insert sizes.
+For instance, if exons 2 - 6 are deleted and the length of the inner sequence of the RNA frament is longer than exon 7, it could be wrongly interpreted as EGFRvIII read.

 ## What is does ##

+We designed a small python tool for estimnating the read counts and/or extracting the actual read names that allows to further analysed the sequencing data.

 Estimates the number of EGFR-vIII and EGFR-wt reads from a BAM file directly: